DanielFLopez1620/orion_gz/orion_gz/README.md

 - Check that GZ Sim is using your GPU card (if you have one).

 - If you do not require depth image, you can comment the brigde, similar to what was suggested on the **Additional notes section**.

+### Problems adding new world

+Currently there are 3 supported world, if you want to explore with another one, it is recommended to clone it into the [worlds](/orion_gz/world/) directory, ensuring that the name of the file and the name of the world are the same excluding the extension, for example, if you want to add a world called *park.sdf*, then the name of the world should be *park*.

+If you do not respect this convention, the GZ topics convention name for ORION will fail.
+You can validate this by going to the different config files of the GZ bridge in the [config](/orion_gz/config/) directory.

+### ROS topic for a sensor / actuator doesn't exists

+Remeber that the connections between GZ and ROS 2 are possible by using bridges, there are certain definitions made.
+However, there are possibilities of mismatches or missing topics.
+In this cases, run the simulation with your prefered args, then proceed:

+1. Open a terminal and list the topics:

+    ~~~bash
+    gz topic -l
+    ~~~

+2. Here we will suppose the LIDAR topic is missing on ROS2, so we drag our attention to the LIDAR gz topic:

+    ~~~bash
+    gz topic -l | grep scan
+    # In my case is:
+    # /world/custom_empty/model/orion/link/base_link/sensor/gpu_lidar/scan
+    ~~~

+3. Check the information about the topic:

+    ~~~bash
+    gz topic -i -t /world/custom_empty/model/orion/link/base_link/sensor/gpu_lidar/scan

+    # It returned:
+    # Publishers [Address, Message Type]:
+    # tcp://172.18.0.1:36933, gz.msgs.LaserScan
+    ~~~

+4. Check the pair of the topic for the **ros_gz_bridge** on the official [repo](https://github.com/gazebosim/ros_gz/blob/jazzy/ros_gz_bridge/README.md)

+5. Add the config to a bridge file, based on the type and purpose review the **Params and configs** sections and then try again your launch, ensuring that the parameters are valid to call the edited config file.